 We now consider our final game, which is a generalization of Clique$(n)$. \begin{definition*}(Biased clique-building game) Given integers $n,p,q\ge 1$, we define the two-player game Clique$_{(p,q)}(n)$ as follows.
 Players 1 and 2 alternate claiming previously unclaimed edges of $K_n$, with Player 1 going first.
 Player 1 claims $p$ edges on each of their turns, while Player 2 claims $q$ edges on each of their turns (unless it is the beginning of Player~1's next turn, and there are fewer than $p$ edges remaining, or the beginning of Player~2's turn and there are fewer than $q$ edges remaining, in which case the player to move simply claims all remaining unclaimed edges).
 If $p\ge q$, then Player 1 wins if and only if their largest clique is strictly larger than the largest clique of their opponent, i.e.\ if $\omega(G_1)>\omega(G_2)$, and otherwise Player 2 wins.
 If $p<q$, then Player 2 wins if and only if their largest clique is strictly larger than the largest clique of their opponent, i.e.\ if $\omega(G_2)>\omega(G_1)$, and otherwise Player 1 wins. \end{definition*}

-Note that when $p=q=1$ this game exactly recovers Clique$(n)$, and in general this game follows the philosophy that the ``stronger'' player (i.e.\ the one who makes strictly more moves of their color claims strictly more edges on their turn) needs to make a strictly larger clique at the end to be declared the winner.
-It was suggested in \cite{guy83} that Player 2 can always win the game $\Clique_{(1,2)}(n)$ for $n\ge 4$, i.e.\ that the advantage of Player 1 going first in the game $\Clique_{(1,1)}(n)=\Clique(n)$ is completely eliminated if Player 2 gets to claim more edges with each of her moves.
-While we are unable to show Player 2 wins $\Clique_{(1,q)}(n)$ for $q=2$, we are able to do this for the weaker value of $q$.
+Note that when $p=q=1$ this game exactly recovers Clique$(n)$, and in general this game follows the philosophy that the ``stronger'' player (i.e.\ the one who claims strictly more edges on their turn) needs to make a strictly larger clique at the end to be declared the winner.

+It was suggested in \cite{guy83} that Player 2 can always win the game $\Clique_{(1,2)}(n)$ for $n\ge 4$, i.e.\ that the advantage of Player 1 going first in the game $\Clique(n)$ is completely eliminated if Player 2 gets to claim more edges with each of their moves.
+While we are unable to show Player 2 wins $\Clique_{(1,q)}(n)$ for $q=2$, we are able to do this for a somewhat weaker value of $q$.
 Indeed, the original version of this paper gave a simple proof showing Player 2 wins $\Clique_{(1,q)}(n)$ for $q=15$ for large $n$, and somewhat more generally that Player 2 wins $\Clique_{(p,q)}(n)$ whenever $q\ge 16^p$ and $n$ is large.
 After submitting our paper, a referee pointed out a substantial refinement of our argument, allowing us to prove the following.

-\begin{theorem} If $p, q$ are such that $q+1>(3.999)^{2p}$, then for all sufficiently large natural numbers $n$, the game Clique$_{(p, q)}(n)$ is a Player 2 win.
-In particular, for all sufficiently large $n$, the game Clique$_{(1, 15)}(n)$ is a Player 2 win. \end{theorem}